Skip to content

 Deployment Settings

 Deployments in Doco-CD run as concurrent tasks.
 Each deployment is defined by a deployment configuration file (e.g. .doco-cd.yml) that controls how it runs.
-Enable auto_discover to generate multiple deployments from a single config by scanning subdirectories for Docker Compose files.

 Concurrent tasks are grouped by repository and Git reference (e.g. branch or tag).
 Deployments from the same repository but different references run sequentially, while those with the same repository and reference run in parallel.
 See the App Settings documentation for more information on how to configure the number of concurrent deployments.